-Against this backdrop, deep learning has emerged as a powerful tool for EPF due to its ability to learn complex nonlinear patterns from data.
-Early studies primarily applied neural networks for day-ahead price forecasting, using architectures such as MLPs, LSTMs, GRUs, and CNNs~\cite{dl1,dl3,dl4,dl5}.
+Against this backdrop, deep learning has emerged as a powerful tool for EPF by learning complex nonlinear patterns from data, with common architectures including Multi-Layer Perceptron (MLP), Long Short-Term Memory (LSTM), and Convolutional Neural Network (CNN)~\cite{dl1,dl3,dl4,dl5}.
 Subsequent work expanded the scope to multi-timestep forecasting, multi-market settings, and probabilistic outputs~\cite{dl16,dl78,dl19,dl20}.
-More recently, advances in attention mechanisms, Transformers, graph-based models, and Mixture-of-Experts (MoEs) have further enriched the modeling landscape, enabling long-range dependency modeling, spatial coupling across bidding zones, and scalable multi-country forecasting~\cite{dl24,dl39,dl50,dl52,dl0}.
+More recently, Transformers, graph-based models, and Mixture-of-Experts (MoEs) have further enriched the modeling landscape, enabling long-range dependency modeling, spatial coupling across bidding zones, and scalable multi-country forecasting~\cite{dl24,dl39,dl50,dl52,dl0}.

 Existing review papers have established a strong foundation for EPF by clarifying market mechanisms and forecasting horizons~\cite{review6,review1,review7}.
 Other studies have emphasized the importance of rigorous and reproducible evaluation, advocating standardized datasets, error measures, and benchmarking toolkits~\cite{review4,review3}.
 In parallel, probabilistic EPF has been systematically formalized through reliability-sharpness principles and statistically sound evaluation protocols~\cite{review5}.
 More recently, cross-market surveys have begun to jointly consider day-ahead, intraday, and balancing markets for general method analysis~\cite{review2}.
 Nevertheless, as deep learning plays an increasingly central role in EPF, most existing surveys provide limited in-depth analysis of {deep learning}.
 In particular, the interplay between representation learning, output formulation, and optimization objectives, and the way these design choices encode market characteristics, remains insufficiently structured.
 This gap motivates a unified deep learning taxonomy that can explain methodological shifts in the literature and enable consistent synthesis across markets.